 Approach

-ReliableR measurements of RSHC and sediment delivery require sampling the road network where it is likely to be connected to the stream network.
-Therefore, the power to detect trends and the precision of these estimates sdepends on the accuracy of stream and road location information used to identify field sampling locations.
+For Options 1 and 2 above, reliable measurements of RSHC and sediment delivery require sampling the road network where it is likely to be connected to the stream network.
+If road locations with a high probability of being hydrologically connected are to be prioritized for field samplingTherefore, the power to detect trends and the precision of these and baseline estimates will depend on the accuracy of stream and road location information used to identify field sampling locations.

-ODF’s hydrography layer derived from LiDAR and ODF’s transportation layer (both available from their wereGIS Data Hub) were considered the most comprehensive coverages available for private forestland ownerships in Oregon.
-However, the accuracy of the hydrography and transportation layers are not well quantified.
+ODF’s hydrography layer derived from LiDAR and ODF’s transportation layer (both available from their GIS Data Hub) are considered the most comprehensive coverages available for private forestland ownerships in Oregon.
+However, the accuracy of the hydrography and transportation layers isare not well quantified.
 Thus, using these layers to guide sampling for road-stream connections may introduce an unknown level of bias into estimates of RSHC and sediment delivery.
 For example, road locations that are inaccurate could result in higher or lower estimates of the true probability of hydrological connectivity.
-Proposed options quantify and address these potential biases of inaccurate hydrography or transportation layers through validation sampling.

-Pdoptions these
+Here, we propose to quantify and address potential biases of inaccurate hydrography or transportation layers through validation sampling.
+If the existing ODF transportation and hydrography layers have a desired level of accuracy, estimates of baseline and future RSHC will have lower levels of bias.
+Conversely, if either layer is less accurate than desired, these will need to be improved or other methods will be required to identify important road-stream hydrologic connectivity points and support field sampling for Survey Options 1 and 2.

-Two time periods are proposed for assessing the accuracy of ODF’s hydrography and transportation layers.
+Developing an improved transportation layer, for example, could be achieved by interpreting LiDAR data or by a field-mapped inventory.
+It may also be possible to draw on the complete census of roads being developed by large landowners through the FRIA process, but that census will not be available until January 1, 2029 or include small landowners.Two time periods are proposed for assessing the accuracy of ODF’s hydrography and transportation layers.

 A state agency, INR, or other organization could validate and estimate accuracy prior to publishing the Request for Proposal (RFP) for the Roads Questions.